AP Chemistry Course Description / Latest Syllabus (2024)

 chemistry through inquiry-based investigations, as they explore content such as: atomic

-structure, intermolecular forces, and bonding, chemical reactions, kinetics, thermodynamics,
+structure, intermolecular forces, bonding, chemical reactions, kinetics, thermodynamics,

 and equilibrium.